 - The official languages of India are Hindi and English; however, a number of other languages are also used.
 Applicants using word elements in their trade marks may need to consider protecting translations and transliterations.

-- Like Australia, India has a “first to use” rule for obtaining trade mark rights, meaning that the first person to use a trade mark in India will generally have superior rights to a person who files a trade mark application at a later date.
+- Like Australia, India has a “first to use” rule for obtaining trade mark rights.
+This means that the first person who can prove significant use of a trade mark in India will generally have superior rights to a person who files a trade mark application later.

 - Unregistered trade marks may, in some cases, be protected in India.
 However, a registered trade mark provides statutory protection which offers significant advantages in trade mark disputes.